mcanlas/improv-living-guide/manuscript/general-tips.md

-# If I Were Coaching
+# General tips

 I notice a lot of the same behavior and situations among more novice improvisors.
-I don't have any experience coaching, but if I had the opportunity to, here's what I would have to say.

 ## Face the audience.